ASML Holding (NASDAQ:ASML) Stock Holdings Lowered by Cambiar Investors LLC

 The firm also recently declared a semi-annual dividend, which was paid on Friday, November 12th.
 Shareholders of record on Wednesday, November 3rd were given a dividend of $2.0938 per share.
 This represents a yield of 0.4%.
 The ex-dividend date of this dividend was Tuesday, November 2nd.
 This is a positive change from ASML’s previous semi-annual dividend of $1.89.
 ASML’s payout ratio is 22.45%.

 ASML has been the topic of several analyst reports.
-Berenberg Bank restated a “buy” rating on shares of ASML in a report on Wednesday, September 8th.
+Wells Fargo & Company lifted their price objective on ASML from $800.00 to $975.00 and gave the stock an “overweight” rating in a report on Wednesday, September 8th.
+Zacks Investment Research upgraded ASML from a “sell” rating to a “hold” rating in a research report on Friday, October 22nd.
 Morgan Stanley reiterated an “overweight” rating on shares of ASML in a research report on Friday, September 24th.
-JPMorgan Chase & Co. reiterated an “overweight” rating on shares of ASML in a research report on Tuesday, September 7th.
-Zacks Investment Research upgraded ASML from a “sell” rating to a “hold” rating in a research report on Friday, October 22nd.
-Finally, Bank of America reiterated a “buy” rating on shares of ASML in a research report on Thursday, October 14th.
-Two research analysts have rated the stock with a sell rating, six have given a hold rating and thirteen have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company presently has an average rating of “Buy” and a consensus target price of $801.33.
+Piper Sandler initiated coverage on ASML in a research report on Thursday, October 14th.
+They issued an “overweight” rating for the company.
+Finally, Bank of America restated a “buy” rating on shares of ASML in a research report on Thursday, October 14th.
+Two research analysts have rated the stock with a sell rating, six have given a hold rating and thirteen have given a buy rating to the stock.
+Based on data from MarketBeat, the company presently has an average rating of “Buy” and an average target price of $801.33.

 About ASML